Kopernicus/Kopernicus/README.md

 3.)
 As of release-107, scatter density underwent a bugfix on all bodies globally that results in densities acting more dense than before on some select configs.
 Some mods may need to adjust.
 Normally we'd not change things like this, but this is technically the correct stock behavior of the node so...  if you need the old behavior, see config option UseIncorrectScatterDensityLogic.

 4.)
-As of Release-119, LandControl createColors is no longer obeyed on homeworlds, it is forced off.
-Feedback is welcome on this decision, but it is better than the bug we had before (it being forced on and creating neon worlds).
+As of Release-119, LandControl createColors is no longer obeyed, it is forced on to avoid another bug.
 Very few mods to my knowledge use this parameter, but I am open to being proven wrong.
+You can work around this if affected by setting your LandControl color to be all zeroes.

 About
 -----